Decoding Stack Traces

 Decoding the Obfuscated Stack Trace

 When an obfuscated application crashes and produces an obfuscated stack trace, use Babel to decode it.
-The simplest way is through the Babel User Interface:
+Babel Obfuscator provides built-in tools for decoding obfuscated stack traces using the mapping files.

 You can include multiple mapping files if the stack trace involves multiple assemblies.